 I want to do childcare in my home.
 How do I get licensed?

 Illinois law says you need a license if you care for 4 kids and at least one kid is from a different family.
 When you care for kids from 2 or more families, your kids count toward the 4.
 Kids are 11 years old or younger.

-You get a day care license from the Illinois Department of Children and Family Services.
+You get a daycare license from the Illinois Department of Children and Family Services.
 There is no test.
 DCFS has forms that you fill out.
 They inspect your home when you apply.
 The license is free.
-It lasts for 3 years.
+It lasts for three years.